neeraj-r-rugi/Iunctura-pdf-merger/README.md

 # IuncturaPdfMerger
 Tired of having to manually convert and merge your lecture slides?
 Well fear not as Iunctura Is here to save the day!

 ## What is Iunctura?
-It is s comprehensive tool to merge and convert PDF files in directories with flexible options for file handling and organization.
+It is a comprehensive tool to merge and convert PDF files in directories with flexible options for file handling and organization.

 ## Overview